rocky-linux/documentation/docs/labs/sys_admin_1/lab7-software_management.md

         `$ sudo rpm  -e  --nodeps  libmetalink`

         **i.** The “nodeps” option means No dependencies.
 I.e., ignore all dependencies.
-        **ii.** The above is just to show you how to forcefully remove a package from your system.
-There may be times when you need to this, but it is generally *not a good practice*.
+        **ii.** The above is just to show you how to remove a package from your system forcefully.
+Sometimes you need to do this, but it is generally *not a good practice*.
         **iii.** Forcefully removing a package “xyz” that another installed package “abc” relies on effectively makes package “abc” unusable or somewhat broken.

 ## Exercise 5